dromero-dotcom/dromero-dotcom.github.io/proj5_LLM_RAG.md

 * Likewise, the Streamlit Dashboard was used as a POC for rapid prototyping.
 A full-scale UI with proper hosting and authentication protocols would be required for production.
 * Nevertheless, as a POC this enables the client organisation to assess the posibilities (and limitations) of using AI for automated clinical code generation.
 * The benefist are multiple: analysts can save time and dedicate this to curate code lists more thoroughly in shorter time.
-* The POC also produces an "Audit Trail" model, which can be used to defend decisions after the creation and publication of code lists.
+* The POC also produces an "Audit Trail", which can be used to defend decisions after the creation and publication of code lists.
 * In summary, when fully deployed, this modular solution helps to increase efficiency, reduce human error and enhance accountability and traceability.